 - 0 Comments

-When a situation arises for service providers and device manufacturers to roll out their devices for large scale environments, they’d require an Element Management System (EMS) to control their devices, in bulk.
-Thus, an EMS becomes their high-prioritized requirement which needs to be resolved immediately.
+When service providers and device manufacturers need to roll out their new devices on a large scale, they turn to an Element Management System (EMS) to control their devices in bulk.
+Suddenly an EMS becomes their #1 priority, and it has to be delivered as soon as possible.
 Aggressive timelines become inevitable.

-Well, is EMS the only option to manage the devices in bulk?
+But is an EMS the only option to manage the devices in bulk?
 Aren’t there other ways to get this job done?

-Apart from EMS, the other ways to handle devices are:
+Apart from an EMS, the other ways to handle devices are:

 - Craft Interface